massimofasciano/ec_weather/README.md

 Most elements in the data structure use the Option type so it should deal with missing fields in the XML.
 The XML date is converted into a UTC rfc3339 timestamp (ex: 2023-04-16T03:00:00Z).

-This version has a proper command line interface and processes the data during processing.
+An optional build feature named data_json will compile a deserializer into serde_json::value::Value instead of custom data structures.
+The timestamp conversion is not implemented in this mode but the rest of the features stay the same.

-A simpler version without this processing is available here: https://github.com/massimofasciano/ec_weather_simple
+This program has a proper command line interface and transforms the data during processing but a simpler version without this processing is available here: https://github.com/massimofasciano/ec_weather_simple

 ```